All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Executive Summary

-The research landscape for GLP-1 receptor agonists in diabetes management has expanded dramatically since the first approval of exenatide in 2005.
+The research space for GLP-1 receptor agonists in diabetes management has expanded dramatically since the first approval of exenatide in 2005.
 What began as a class of glucose-lowering agents has evolved into a treatment category with demonstrated benefits across glycemia, body weight, cardiovascular risk, kidney protection, and metabolic liver disease.
 This review synthesizes the current state of research, identifies gaps in the evidence, and examines emerging directions that may reshape how GLP-1 therapies are used in diabetes care.

 Clinical Evidence: Evolution of the Research Base